cadop/dhart/CONTRIBUTING.md

 * Naming Conventions and Coding Standards have to be well followed (https://sites.google.com/site/wcfpandu/student-of-the-month/c-coding-standards-and-naming-conventions)
 * Code general architecture should be discussed and well maintained.

+C++ Doxygen Guidelines

+Overview

+Methods and xml format to use in methods
+Algorithms should be documented inline with source rather than headers Interface details should remain with headers

+Implementation

+To have a TODO automatically pull to documentation use:
+///TODO:

+Snippits should be used for long examples that are over 10 lines.
+Example usage is: